Frequently Asked Questions

 Can I work part-time while at WSF?

-An alternative to finding a part-time job is to work a student job at the Clunie house for $10.24/hour (San Francisco minimum wage).
-Jobs available include: assisting with food shopping, upkeeping house facilities and cleanliness, laundering dish towels, and office administrative support.
+An alternative to finding a part-time job is to work a student job at the Clunie house for $13.00/hour (San Francisco minimum wage July 1, 2016).
+Jobs available include: Interior Facilities Assistant, Exterior Facilities Assistant, and Kitchen Organization Assistant.
 Student jobs range from 5-10 hours of work per week.

 Where do I do my laundry?

 Like many San Francisco residents, you will not have access to laundry facilities at home.
-There are numerous laundromats closeby; the closest one is a block away and has an adjacaent coffee shop.
+There are numerous laundromats close by; the closest one is a block away and has an adjacent coffee shop.
 Most laundry machines require quarters, though many facilities can make change.
 Detergent is usually available for purchase, but for the best value it is recommended to supply your own detergent.

 Do I need my own computer, printer, or printer paper?

 If able, it is recommended that each student brings their own computer.
-There are three computers and three printers available for student use.
-Students are required to supply their own printer paper.
+There are also three computers and three printers available for student use.

 Can I leave SF and/or host visitors?